sycherng/reactjs101/Ch10/react-router-redux-node-isomorphic-javascript-open-cook.md

-# 用 React + Redux + Node（Isomorphic JavaScript）開發食譜分享網站
+# Using React + Redux + Node (Isomorphic JavaScript) to develop a recipe-sharing website

-## 前言
+## Foreword
-如果你是從一開始跟著我們踏出 React 旅程的讀者真的恭喜你，也謝謝你一路跟著我們的學習腳步，對一個初學者來說這一段路並不容易。本章是扣除附錄外我們最後一個正式章節的範例，也是規模最大的一個，在這個章節中我們要整合過去所學和添加一些知識開發一個可以登入會員並分享食譜的社群網站，Les's GO！
+If you are a reader that has accompanied us on this React journey from ths start congratulations, and thank you for following our steps of learning, for a beginner this road is not easy.
+This article is the final formal article with example aside from the appendix, it is also the largest in scale, in this article we will integrate everything we have learned and add some knowledge to develop a recipe sharing community website with member login, let's GO!

-## 需求規劃
+## Requirement planning
-讓使用者可以登入會員並分享食譜的社群網站
+A community website that allows members to log in and share recipes.

-## 功能規劃
+## Feature planning
 1. React Router / Redux / Immutable / Server Render / Async API
-2. 使用者登入/登出（JSON Web Token）
+2. User login/logout (JSON Web Token)
-3. CRUD 表單資料處理
+3. CRUD form handling
-4. 資料庫串接(ORM/MongoDB)
+4. Connection to database (ORM/MongoDB)

-## 使用技術
+## Technologies used
 1. React
 2. Redux(redux-actions/redux-promise/redux-immutable)
 3. React Router